mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2015
 ### April
+* New [Pyramid](/pyramid.html) resource where the primary author is interviewed about the web framework.
 * New [Vim](/vim.html) resources.
 * Updated the [Django](/django.html) page with new resources.
 The page is getting unwieldy at its current size so I'll likely pare it down with